-In June 2016, the Finance Ministry, Government of India had made public the much awaited Model GST law that happens to define a ‘taxable person’ and then further goes on to describe how GST will be put into force across India.
+In June 2016, the Finance Ministry, Government of India had made public the much awaited Model GST law that happens to define a ‘taxable person’ and then further goes on to describe how GST and GST Registration will be put into force across India.

 Who needs to register for GST then?